starvagrant/toh/toh.markdown/amousenamedmargot.md

 "You beliefs aren't what they were."
 Margot added.
 "You aren't who you were."

 "Exactly.
-So I was sitting in my office. grading papers..." he looked over at Marogt.
+So I was sitting in my office. grading papers..." he looked over at Margot.
 Here eyes were closed.

 "I'm listening." she responded to the silence.
 Just letting my eyes rest."